VMware Harbor Registry

 - Manage Helm Charts: Harbor provides management of Helm charts isolated by projects and controlled by RBAC.

-- Integrated UAA Authentication: Harbor can share UAA authentication with PAS and PKS.
+- Integrated UAA Authentication: Harbor can share UAA authentication with VMware Tanzu Application Service for VMs (TAS for VMs) and Enterprise PKS.

 - Role-Based Access Control: Users and repositories are organized into projects.
 Users can have different permissions for the images in different projects.